microsoft/codetour/README.md

 By default, when you record a tour, it is written to the currently open workspace.
 This makes it easy to check-in the tour and share it with the rest of the team.
 However, there may be times where you want to record a tour for yourself, or a tour to help explain a one-off to someone, and in those situations, you might not want to check the tour into the repo.

-So support this, after you finish recording a tour, you can right-click it in the `CodeTour` tree and select `Export Tour`.
+So support this, after you finish recording a tour, you can right-click it in the `CodeTour` tree and select `Export Tour...`.
 This will allow you to save the tour to a new location, and then you can delete the tour file from your repo.
 Furthermore, when you export a tour, the tour file itself will embed the contents of all files needed by the tour, which ensures that someone can play it back, regardless if the have the respective code available locally.
 This enables a powerful form of collaboration.

 <img width="700px" src="https://user-images.githubusercontent.com/116461/77705325-9682be00-6f7c-11ea-9532-6975b19b8fcb.gif" />

+#### GitHub Gists

+If you install the [GistPad](https://aka.ms/gistpad) extension, then you'll see an additional `Export Tour to Gist...` option added to the `CodeTour` tree.
+This lets you export the tour file to a new/existing gist, which allows you to easily create your own private tours and/or create tours that can be shared with others on your team.

+Once a tour is exported as a gist, you can right-click the `tour.json` file in the `GistPad` tree, and select `Copy GitHub URL`.
+If you send that to someone, and they run the `CodeTour: Open Tour URL...` command, then they'll be able to take the exact same tour, regardless if they have the code locally available or not.

 ### Tour Schema